hands-on-leipzig/honr/INSTALLATION.md

 # Installation Guide

-This guide will help you set up the HOTR project locally for development.
+This guide will help you set up the HONR project locally for development.

 ## Prerequisites